irods/irods_docs/manual/federation.md

 Primary reasons for using Zone Federation include:

 1. Local control.
 Some iRODS sites want to share resources and collections, yet maintain more local control over those resources, data objects, and collections.
 Rather than a single iRODS Zone managed by one administrator, they may need two (or more) cooperating iRODS systems managed locally, primarily for security and/or authorization reasons.
 2. iCAT WAN performance.
 In world-wide networks, the network latency may cause significant iRODS performance degradation.
 For example, in the United States, the latency between the east coast and the west coast is often 1-2 seconds for a simple query.
-Many iRODS operations require multiple interations with the iCAT database, which compounds any delays.
+Many iRODS operations require multiple interactions with the iCAT database, which compounds any delays.

 ## Setup